EemeliSaari/wiki-graphs/README.md

 ## TODO

-- Load and parse connections from text file.
+- Parse the loaded articles from reference.
 - Map the connections to Graph.
 - Count number of connections for any given article.
 - Attempt naive approach to travelling salesman problem.